Built in 1938, by Dafoe Shipyard of Bay City, Michigan (hull #161) as the Thomas E. Moran for the Moran Towing Company of New York, New York.

 In 2005, the tug was acquired by the Zenith Tugboat Company of Duluth, Minnesota.
 Where she was renamed as the Statesboro.

-She was eventually acquired by Busch Marine Services of Freeland, Michigan.
-Where she was renamed as the Barbara Merry Busch.
+In 2006, she was acquired by Busch Marine Services Incorporated of Freeland, Michigan.
+Where initially the tug retained her name.

 In 2007, Busch Marine Services renamed the tug as the Barbara Merry Busch.